fachat/c128_bdos/README.md

 the VC1571 emulation does not handle MFM (PC) disk images.
 So all testing with PC disks is restricted to the RAM disk on the emulator.

+Some more information on BDOS and how I resurrected is on [YouTube](https://youtu.be/64XbtP1S5v8)

 ## Folders

 The folders in this repository have the following content: